alptbz/course-wireguard-eoip/labs/lab1/README.md

  - Access your Router using it's MAC address
  - Make sure to set the Routers identity **to your name**.
 You can do that in the UI `System -> Identity` or using this command: `/system/identity/set name=MyName"
  - **Tip:** If you cannot connect to your router after no default configuration: Set a IP and Mask on your Laptops/PCs interface (e.g. 192.168.88.5/24)
+ - Connect your PC to `ether1` on your Router

 ## 4. Introduction
 Your task is to build a tunnel to visit a website.
 You know that you completed the task, when your name shows up on the instructors screen.
 To accomplish this, connect your router to WiFi, establish the WireGuard tunnel, set up the EoIP tunnel, connect your PC or laptop to the remote network, and open the target webserver in your browser.